Am I Giving Up My Seat as Trustee? Here’s the Truth.

 “Didn’t you just get elected Trustee?
 Are you stepping down?”

 I looked around and saw a gap.
-No one else stepped up.
+No one else was stepping up.
 So I did.

 So if you’re wondering whether I still see you, still hear you, still represent you—the answer is yes.
 Loud and clear.